Hartford Wolf Pack

 The Hartford Wolf Pack are a professional ice hockey team based in Hartford, Connecticut.
-A member of the American Hockey League (AHL), they play their home games at the XL Center.
+A member of the American Hockey League (AHL), they play their home games at the PeoplesBank Arena.
 The team was established in 1926 as the Providence Reds.
 After a series of relocations, the team moved to Hartford in 1997 as the Hartford Wolf Pack.
 It is one of the oldest professional hockey franchises in existence, and the oldest continuously operating minor league hockey franchise in North America.